 Dr Helen Neighbour graduated from University College London Medical School in 1997.
 She undertook specialist training in Respiratory and General Internal Medicine in London.
 She completed a PhD in respiratory immunopharmacology and allergic airway diseases at The Royal Brompton Hospital and Imperial College London.
 Since June 2009 she has been working in the Department of Medicine at McMaster University undertaking both clinical and research work.
 Her specialist interest within Respiratory Medicine is asthma and the measurement of airway inflammation, with particular interest in the relationship between nasal disease and asthma and the treatment of allergic disease.

-Dr. Roberts has a broad background in the generation and measurement of particles including in the fields of air pollution control, clean room contamination control, pharmaceutical inhaler testing equipment, and cell analysis.
+Dr. Roberts has a broad background in the generation and measurement of particles including in the fields of air pollution control, clean room contamination control, pharmaceutical inhaler testing equipment, and biological cell analysis.
 He is trained in Chemical Engineering and did his thesis work at Cal Tech (Pasadena, CA) with Dr. Sheldon Friedlander, one of the fathers of modern aerosol science.
 He is co-inventor of the Next Generation Impactor (NGI), the only cascade impactor designed purposely for the testing of metered-dose, dry-powder, and similar inhalable drug products.
 He has developed practical methods to allow impactor users to determine whether their impactors are suitably within compendial specifications, including the concept of “effective diameter” calculated from optical measurements of impactor nozzles and including the relationship of pressure drop to particle capture efficiency.
 He has helped develop a series of labor-saving equipment that assists users to recover the drug product from impactors in a manner suitable for quantitative analysis.
 In his 19 years at MSP Corporation, he grew the inhaler testing equipment and services business into approximately 50% of MSP’s annual revenues and was responsible for strategic marketing of all of MSP’s products.
 He is now an independent consultant, assisting customers with their most difficult particle sizing measurements and implementing methods of increasing the speed, precision, and accuracy of inhaler testing.